Disability and Depression: Why do Some People Cope Better than Others?

 THE EXPERIENCE OF LIVING WITH A DISABILITY

-Each person who lives with a disability not only experiences, their disability differently than others, but also copes with their disability in their own way.
-For some people, it’s a minor inconvenience, while for others, it’s highly intrusive and extremely difficult to cope.
+Each person who lives with a disability not only experiences, their disability differently than others but also copes with their disability in their way.
+For some people, it’s a minor inconvenience, while for others, it’s highly intrusive and extremely difficult to cope with.
 Here is an excellent statement from one individual as to how people can become affected by their disability.

 “I know that depression and disability often go hand in hand.
 It can be a lifelong struggle filled with much suffering.
 I believe there to be so many factors that will and can affect people’s ability to cope, or not, within these stressful confines.
 Loss of mobility at any level can obviously greatly impact someone’s life and therefore also mood.
 It is a great loss when you discover your inability to function the way you used to be able to, whether it be cleaning your floors, running with your kids or going out dancing with your friends.
 Pain can be another great contributing factor to depression in a person with a disability.
 Are they in constant daily pain?
 Are they in more pain when they put forth extra effort to maintain normalcy (ie. Sitting/walking/outings)?
 Must they take pain medications that can exacerbate and/or cause depression?
 It goes without saying, that employment struggles and/or financial issues will play a dramatic part in one’s ability to cope.
 I feel, that along with finances, isolation and purpose will be the top factors regarding how well someone with a disability may or may not be able to cope well in their life.”